Best & Worst Chevrolet Express Years

 The 1997 Chevy Express

-Our deep dive reveals that the Chevrolet Express hit its stride between 2014 and 2024.
+Our comprehensive dive reveals that the Chevrolet Express hit its stride between 2014 and 2024.
 On the flip side, you might want to approach models from 1997 to 2006 with a healthy dose of caution.

 The Best Years: 2014-2024

-Engine options during this golden era included the robust Vortec 6.0L V8, churning out a respectable 341 hp and 373 lb-ft of torque.
+Engine options during this golden era included the powerful Vortec 6.0L V8, churning out a respectable 341 hp and 373 lb-ft of torque.
 For those looking to balance power and efficiency, the 2.8L Duramax turbodiesel entered the scene, offering 181 hp and a torque-rich 369 lb-ft.

 The Neutral Years: 2006-2014